All Episodes

 dan friesen

-Well, to be fair, if you're doing this show, you don't want to come in from break and be like, if you're joining us for the first time, I make up bullshit based on skimming headlines and try and make white people scared.
+Well, to be fair, if you're doing the show, you don't want to come in from break and be like, if you're joining us for the first time, I make up bullshit based on skimming headlines and try and make white people scared.

 jordan holmes

-It is a little bit like if the blurb on the back of the Bible was like, non-stop action fest packed with Jesus shooting all the Pharisees.
+It is a little bit like if the blurb on the back of the Bible was like non-stop action fest packed with Jesus shooting all the Pharisees.

 dan friesen